dmbdesignpdx/flexr/Readme.md

 Flexr is a responsive grid for those who just want a grid.
 Created by a graphic designer with an acute focus on the digital grid layout and its response to different screens.
 It features two types of column-collapsing: Expanding and Shrinking.

-##Donate to Flexr

-Please donate if you haven't already!
-You can do that [here](http://danielblakedesign.com/flexr/).
-(Option may not be available yet)

 ## First Thing's First

 You gotta link Flexr CSS.